 Each semester the Libraries offer workshops on use of the Libraries' electronic resources.
 Workshops are open to all individuals in The Claremont Colleges community.
 Most are taught in the Keck Learning Room in Honnold/Mudd Library.
 Check the workshop schedule and register in advance to reserve a place in the workshops you want to attend.

 We encourage you to take advantage of these opportunities to learn about and use the wide variety of resources and technologies available to you from the Libraries.
-For more information about library instruction and research appointments, or if you would like to schedule a class or an appointment, contact Dani Cook, Information Literacy & Learning Technologies Coordinator (ext.
-79116) or the Subject Specialist for your subject area.
+For more information about library instruction and research appointments, or if you would like to schedule a class or an appointment, contact Rebecca Halpern, Teaching & Learning Services Coordinator (ext.
+71822) or the Subject Specialist for your subject area.